yisraelx/authllizer/README.md

   * [Electron](https://github.com/yisraelx/authllizer/blob/master/examples/client/electron)

 ## Docs
-There is [docs and examples](https://github.com/yisraelx/authllizer/blob/master/docs) but it is very limited hope that it will change later and welcome to help with the matter.
+There is [docs and examples](https://github.com/yisraelx/authllizer/blob/master/docs) but it is very limited hope that it will change later (help wanted).

 ## Scripts
   * bootstrap - for install and link all the dependencies in all packages in the repo (with yarn workspace).